scrapy/scrapy/docs/intro/tutorial.rst

 In order to find the proper CSS selectors to use, you might find useful opening the response page from the shell in your web browser using ``view(response)``.
-You can use your browser developer tools (see section about :ref:`topics-developer-tools`).
+You can use your browser developer tools to inspect the HTML and come up with a selector (see section about :ref:`topics-developer-tools`).

 `Selector Gadget`_ is also a nice tool to quickly find CSS selector for visually selected elements, which works in many browsers.